huggingface/datasets/datasets/ehealth_kd/README.md

 - `named-entity-recognition`: Given a sentence of an eHealth document written in Spanish, the goal of this subtask is to identify all the entities and their types.

-- `relation-extraction`: The purpose of this subtask is to recognise all relevant semantic relationships between the entities recognised.
+- `relation-prediction`: The purpose of this subtask is to recognise all relevant semantic relationships between the entities recognised.

 For an analysis of the most successful approaches of this challenge, read the [eHealth-KD overview paper](http://ceur-ws.org/Vol-2664/eHealth-KD_overview.pdf).